Welcome to today's edition of the Rush 24-7 podcast.

 They're mocking these Muslims.

-And we know that that bothered them because in the Egyptian protest, they're out there shouting we're all Osama's Obama.
+And we know that that bothered him because in the Egyptian protests, they're out there shouting, we're all Osama's Obama.

-So you got you got Obama spiking the football, bragging about killing bin Laden, and then inciting these people with this video, telling them that there's this video that some American looty tune made.
+So you got Obama spiking the football, bragging about killing Bin Laden, and then inciting these people with this video, telling them that there's this video that some American Looney Tune made.

 My administration had nothing to do with it.